Key Takeaways

 An insecure attachment style can take a significant toll on your mental health, romantic partnerships, and ability to connect with others.
 The good news is that, with the right support, it’s possible to better understand and manage your emotions.

-In three minutes or less, Rula’s therapist matching tool can help you find a world-class therapist who accepts your insurance — and who is available to see you as soon as this week.
+In three minutes or less, Rula’s therapist matching tool can help you find a world-class therapist who accepts your insurance — and who is available to see you as soon as tomorrow.

 More From Rula